 Authors' Note: DEXA, or Dual Energy X-ray Absorptiometry, is a simple standardized imaging test to assess bone mass in the context of osteoporosis.
 It actually measures bone mass in a peculiar form, i.e, mass per unit area (rather than volume) of tissue; differential attenuation (blocking by tissue) for the 2 photons of different energies is assessed for each spatial element in a planar field.
 The technique is however, excellent for serial tests in the same patient, and is now used so widely that its results are regarded as synonymous with Bone Mineral Density (BMD).

-A blogsite (daily.edifyingnonsense.com) that offered 30 entertaining oddities each month from January, 2000 to July 2025, now serving as an archive for 2,000 accumulated posts.
+A blogsite (daily.edifyingnonsense.com) that offered thirty entertaining oddities each month from January, 2000 through December 2024, now slowed to ten per month, continuing as an archive for 2,000+ accumulated posts.
 Images -- poetic (including song-lyrics), photographic, and computer-simulated -- were drawn from professional pursuits, family-life, travel and fantasy.
 Illustrated poems and wordplay grouped by topic can also be found in accumulations on our ongoing blog "Edifying Nonsense".

 Subscribe to: